 Hunink also took part in the Veluwe project, he explains.
 Thanks to the experience he gained then, he has now developed a sixth sense for recognising interesting places on the elevation charts.
 With the Veluwe project, he would spend several minutes looking at each chart, but now he can generally see in a few seconds whether there is anything to be discovered there.
 If he’s in doubt, he makes a note on the forum, so that other volunteers and archaeological guides can give a second opinion.

 ‘The Veluwe used to be my back garden.
 Now I’m helping unravel its history.’

 The detective work on the Veluwe changed the way Hunink looks at the region.
 During the project he discovered – together with other volunteers – many more burial mounds than expected.
 In prehistoric times, the Veluwe was probably much more densely populated than people had assumed, a piece of news that was picked up by the local media.
 Hunink: ‘At one time I lived in Rheden, and the Veluwe used to be my back garden.
 Now I’m helping unravel its history.
 I’m part of the start of a discovery, which is fantastic.’

 Children are also joining in the search

 The project for adults has now come to an end, but children can still help.
-On Monday 20 April the Junior Erfgoed Gezocht project was launched.
+The Junior Heritage Quest (in Dutch) project was launched on Monday 20 April .
 The project was developed together with the Cultural Heritage Agency of the Netherlands.
-Children from 8 to 12 years old can help by making an online search for archaeological traces on the Veluwe and possibly discover new burial mounds and prehistoric land plots.
+Children aged between 8 and 12 can help by making an online search for archaeological remains on the Veluwe and possibly discover new burial mounds and prehistoric land plots.
 These junior archaeologists are making a valuable contribution to scientific research.